cits3007/cits3007.github.io/assets/labs/lab05.md

 ::: block-caption

-Convenience variables in gdb
+Convenience variables in GDB

 :::

-Sometimes while debugging in `gdb`, it's handy to be able to hang onto some value because it will be useful to refer to it in a later step.
+Sometimes while debugging in GDB, it's handy to be able to hang onto some value because it will be useful to refer to it in a later step.

-`gdb` lets us define *convenience variables* (see the `gdb` documentation on them [here][gdb-conv-var]).
-These variables aren't part of the program being debugged; they exist purely within `gdb`, and have no effect on the execution of the program.
+GDB lets us define *convenience variables* (see the GDB documentation on them [here][gdb-conv-var]).
+These variables aren't part of the program being debugged; they exist purely within GDB, and have no effect on the execution of the program.
 They're more like a piece of GDB-specific "scratch paper" on which you might write down notes for later.